SomeGTAVCCodes/GTA-Vice-City-PS2/PS2 Mods - Quick Sheet.md

 Info: 			Quick List of Mods, Cheats, & info for further dev.
 Notes:			Based on Target Version PAL 2003 2.03, but can be applied to all regions & versions.

-The base game that should be used is PAL 2003
+The base game that should be used is PAL or NTSC 2003;-
-* 2004 is generally regarded as too much change, dialogue etc
+* 2004 is generally regarded as too much change, dialogue etc.
 * 2002 has too many bugs.
-* 2003 is the happy medium which leaves only 1 issues on PS2 Hardware the Teargas, an easy fix for someone who can make cheats, sadly no-one has bothered.
+* 2003 is the happy medium which leaves only 1 issue on PS2 Hardware the Teargas, an easy fix for someone who can make cheats, sadly no-one has bothered.
+* NTSC 2003 is a few days behind PAL, with the only benefit being the Hz, which can be patched at loss of existing save game support for pal users.

-The following changes should be made to the PAL 2003 version to make it the best version available.
+The following changes should be made to the NTSC or PAL 2003 version to make it the 'best' version available.

 ---- Do this: ----
 [Contents]